mjohnson9/spaceage/CONTRIBUTING.md

 Note that force pushes are forbidden on both develop and master.

 Code is merged from develop to master via pull requests.
 Whenever a merge occurs, a version should be tagged at the `HEAD` of `master`.

-## Miscellaneous Tools
-Some contributors to this project use ZenHub, as seen in issue #14.